Photo via Flickr user Mario Madrona

 Why are you here today?

-Ray (right): I want to fight for democracy and our right to choose candidates.
+Ray (left): I want to fight for democracy and our right to choose candidates.

-Francis (left): The same.
+Francis (right): The same.
 This is our third day.
 The first day we were at Admiralty, we stayed in Wan Chai yesterday, and today we’re here.